 If so, the faculty member or Department Chair completes the applicable portion of the CPL Other Form, indicating that the student can earn CPL credit for the course indicated.

-The CPL Form is sent to the Administrative Coordinator, who will:
+The CPL Form is sent to::

-contact the Dean and submit the CPL form for review.
+the Dean for review.

-if approved, the Dean will sign the CPL Other Form and the Scheduling Office will be contacted via the Course Scheduling email, by the Administrative Coordinator, in order to have the CPL section created in the Student Information System (SIS).
+if approved, the CPL Other Form is sent to the Scheduling Office, in order to have the CPL section created in the Student Information System (SIS).

-give the CPL form to Enrollment Services after 2.a.III.i and 2.a.III.ii are complete.
+Then it is sent to Registration & Records 2.a.III.i and 2.a.III.ii are complete.

-The student is registered for the CPL version of the course and receives credit according to the CPL standards, assuming other CPL requirements (e.g. student status/minimum credits at CCC) have been met.
+Registration & Records ensures the student is eligible for CPL.
 See ISP 360 Credit for Prior Learning for all CPL standards.

-After registration, the student is responsible to pay the CPL fee.
-Enrollment Services contacts the student to let them know that they need to submit payment.
+Then Registration & Records calculates the fee and sends payment instructions to the student.

+After payment, Registration & Records registers the student and submits the grade.

+A copy of the completed CPL form is sent to the faculty member and Administrative Coordinator to process the faculty member’s pay.

 In situations where there are no department or program guidelines, the student must be assessed by a faculty member who is approved to teach the course.
 The faculty member will review the department’s course outline and discuss the associated learning outcomes with the student, including possible methods for assessing the student and how many credits could potentially be earned.
 Assessment may include in-person meetings in addition to other forms of communication.